Kayli/logspub/aerospace/astrophysics.md

   - size: 100 kly in diameter (when avg is 150kly??)
   - saggitarius a* active galactic nucleus
     - supermassive black hole at the center
+  - on average, a supernova will occur once every 50 years in a galaxy the size of the milky way
+  - galactic year
+    - it takes our sun approximately 225 million years to make the trip around our galaxy
+    - since the sun and the earth first formed, about 20 galactic years have passed
+      - meaning we have been around the galaxy 20 times

 ## planetary systems